ReactiveBayes/RxInfer.jl/docs/src/manuals/understanding-why-to-initialize-messages.md

 ```
 exception =
 │    Variables [ a, b ] have not been updated after an update event.
 │    Therefore, make sure to initialize all required marginals and messages.
-See `initmarginals` and `initmessages` keyword arguments for the inference function.
+See `initialization` keyword argument for the inference function.
 │    See the function documentation for detailed information regarding the initialization.
 ```